serverless-plus/tencent-sdk/packages/cls/README.md

 ### Custom methods

-If you need method expect above list, you can use `client.request()` like below:
+If you need methods expect above list, you can use `client.request()` like below:

 ```js
 // create cls shipper